 Recently, I was working on updating a 100-page document for one of my products.
 I had initially planned to work on the document for about an hour per day until it was completed.
-On the first day, it took me an hour just to get through the first 10 pages of the document!
+On the first day, it took me an hour just to get through the first ten pages of the document!

 At that rate, it would have taken me another nine days to get it completed.
 On the second day, I decided to only work on that document until I got it completed.
 It took me some time initially to get up to speed on what I had done the day before and what I needed to do next, but once I got started, I was able to concentrate a lot better without needing to look at the clock.

-The fact that I was bale to focus on doing one thing meant I wasn’t task switching regularly and my mind was able to concentrate a lot better, which made me a lot more productive.
+The fact that I was able to focus on doing one thing meant I wasn’t task switching regularly and I could concentrate a lot better, which made me a lot more productive.
 This is just one example of how we can ensure we have productive days, every day.

 Here are five additional things we can do that will guarantee we have brilliantly productive days more consistently.
-Most of these ideas are extremely simple to apply which further supports the value in actually applying them.
+Most of these ideas are simple to apply which further supports the value in applying them.

 - Plan your next day before going to bed.
 The advantage of doing this is that if we identify specific outcomes we’d like to achieve the next day, when we go to bed, it gives our mind the time and space to come up with ideas that will help us achieve those outcomes.
 Have you ever woken up in the morning with new ideas on how to get something done or solve a problem you’ve had?
-That is the power of having our mind work for us while we’re giving our body a rest.
-Prioritising our activities is extremely valuable as we should do our highest value or most important tasks first.
+That’s the power of having our mind work for us while we’re giving our body a rest.
+Prioritising our activities is valuable as we should do our highest value or most important tasks first.

 - Set up milestones and rewards during the day.
 We tend to love rewards so we can set up small or large rewards during the day.
 If we get certain tasks completed, a reward could be food, a longer break or maybe we can allow ourselves some additional distraction time like social media or listening to music.
-We have to be careful that the rewards don’t have the opposite effect and decrease our productivity.
+We have to be careful the rewards don’t have the opposite effect and decrease our productivity.
 We can experiment with some ideas just to get a sense of what will or won’t work for us in terms of rewards.

 Question: What is another simple step that can be taken to be more productive consistently?